Salomon Ellipse GTX — the small and lightweight solution

 (For you guys I also have a great suggestion in the second half of the article, so please read on.)

 We’ve been on a world trip now for more than three months and I wore my Salomons on demanding adventurous treks as well as on many softer tours.
-We hiked on dry sandy terrain in Tanzania, through the wet and muddy jungle of Borneo and up and down the steep rice paddies of Bali.
+We hiked on dry sandy terrain in Tanzania, through the and up and down the steep rice paddies of Bali.
 We traversed a rugged mountainous island and hiked through the slippery rainforest of the Philippines (trip description and link is coming soon).
 And just recently we climbed the summit of Mt.
 Rinjani (3726 meters, Indonesia’s second highest active volcano), which was a three-day-trek on difficult and steep terrain: rough trail, sharp lava rocks and soft and slippery sand.

 I felt totally safe and comfortable with these shoes and can recommend them without any hesitation!